J-1 Visa Pharmacy Manager Jobs

 Check whether your home country triggers the two-year residency requirement

-Some pharmacy professionals on J-1 visas are subject to a two-year home-country physical presence requirement before switching to H-1B or permanent residence.
+Some pharmacy professionals on J-1 visas are subject to a two-year home-country physical presence requirement before switching to H-1B visa or permanent residence.
 Review the State Department's Exchange Visitor Skills List and your DS-2019 funding source with your designated sponsor before accepting any offer.

 Prepare documentation of pharmacy management scope early